50 Miles of Single Speed Racing and Standing on the Cancer Podium

 The Iron Horse Bicycle Classic is a road race that starts in Durango, Colorado and ends in the historic mining town of Silverton.
 It’s no small endeavor, there is 5,700 feet of elevation gain and two mountain passes at 10,000 feet.
 I signed up for the 2018 race but tore my ACL so I was determined to get there in 2019.

 So why on earth would I still do the race and make it harder by going single speed?
 In part because doing the race is just what I needed for my mental health.
-I was looking forward to some down time with my partner and to meeting up with some friends whom I’d never met in person in Durango, the Back of the Pack Racing crew.
+I was looking forward to some down time with my partner and to meeting up with some friends in Durango, the Back of the Pack Racing crew.

-Looking back over the past year, all I can say is Fuck??!
-It was hard, but getting myself in the saddle whenever I could saved me.
+Looking back over the past year, all I can say is WTF??!
+It was hard, but riding my bike whenever I could saved me.

 When I first received the cancer diagnosis and before I received my staging, my main concern was for my two children.
 Did I wait too many years in between mammograms?
 How far advanced was it?
 Would I be here for my son’s graduation in four years?
 I don’t think any of us, cancer or not — can answer those questions.

 A vision came to me the night before the Iron Horse race, one that sustained me throughout the hard months of battling cancer.
-I pictured myself standing at the top of a podium with Laura and Ben on either side of me, the three of us holding hands – our arms held high above our heads in victory.
+I pictured myself standing at the top of a podium with my children, Laura and Ben, on either side of me.
+The three of us were holding hands – our arms held high above our heads in victory.
 It wasn’t a race podium, it was the cancer podium.
-I dared to hope and pray.
+I dared to hope and pray that eventually I’d be on the other side of the finish line and standing at the top.

 The race was such a bright spot in my summer and just what I needed before treatment.
 I wore my medal a lot – enough to embarrass my kids.
 I wore it to my lumpectomy the week after the race and I wore it sometimes around the house when I was scared.
 It was a reminder that with a little bit of faith and a whole lot of support from my tribe, I could dig deep and keep going the next mile.